This QuickStart will discuss and demonstrate how to leverage the very popular API platform called Postman with Sigma's REST API.

 The baseURL for each cloud is available here

-as needed for the cloud provider.
+Modify the tokenBaseURL and tokenBaseURL as needed for the cloud provider.

 Save the changes and CLOSE THIS TAB.

 Sigma's API requires that we authenticate prior to use.
-We will be using variables that we setup in the last step to request a token

-.
-This token is also know as a Bearer or JSON web token (JWT).
+We will be using variables that we setup in the last step to request a access_token.
+This access_token is also know as a Bearer or JSON web token (JWT).

-method to automate authenticating, retrieving a token and persisting it in a variable.
+We are going to add a POST method to automate authenticating, retrieving an access_token, and persisting it in a variable.

-Click v2
+Click v2 > Add request:

-This opens a new request which we will rename to Authenticate
+This opens a new request which we will rename to Authenticate.

-tab, all the following values (two are environment variables and one is static):
+Under the Body tab, all the following values (two are environment variables and one is static):

 Be sure to select the x-www-form-urlencoded message type.